 Rum River Access

-This Rum River access is the location of the park’s rental canoes, rowboats, and kayaks.
-Here, at its source, the Rum River's slow current is ideal for family canoe outings.
+This Rum River access is the location of the park’s rental canoes and kayaks.
+The Rum River's slow current is ideal for family canoe outings.
 The shallow water can also accommodate smaller fishing boats.

 Group Camp Site 2